millerms/CranburyChiropractic/_pages/services/neurologic-approach.md

 ---

 ## Overview
 This lens guides every visit.
-We check how your **eyes (visual)**, **inner ear (vestibular)**, and **joints/muscles (proprioception)** talk to your brain, then match care to the limiter we find—the mobility, control, or tissue-irritability pattern most holding you back.
-Clearer sensory input paired with better joint motion helps your brain coordinate movement with less effort, so the plan stays practical and fits your day.
+We check how your **eyes (visual)**, **inner ear (vestibular)**, and **joints/muscles (proprioception)** talk to your brain, then match care to the underlying cause we find—the mobility, control, or tissue-irritability pattern most holding you back.
+Cleaner sensory input paired with better joint motion helps your brain coordinate movement with less effort, so the plan stays practical and fits your day.
 {: .reveal .reveal--fade }

 ### What we assess